Spencer Steer Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff ranks 29th in the league with a collective 7.5 strikeouts per nine innings.
+- The Nationals pitching staff is 29th in MLB with a collective 7.5 strikeouts per nine innings.

-- The Nationals' 4.92 team ERA ranks 27th among all league pitching staffs.
+- The Nationals' 4.90 team ERA ranks 27th across all league pitching staffs.

-- Nationals pitchers combine to allow the third-most home runs in baseball (154 total, 1.4 per game).
+- Nationals pitchers combine to give up 157 total home runs at a clip of 1.4 per game (most in the league).

 © 2023 Data Skrive.
 All rights reserved.